 Cairo is safe for tourists

 Cairo, Egypt’s crazy hectic capital, is home to the pyramids of Giza, the Egyptian museum, Mosques, and a big food scene.
 It’s not the most aesthetically pleasing of cities I’ve visited; no one will mistake this city for Paris but it is still a great place to be for at least a day or two.
-The main danger I felt in Cairo was my Uber driver getting into a car accident as he weaved in and out of traffic lane markers that I’m convinced are only there because someone in Egypt said “Oh those little pieces of paint look good, let’s add them to our roads too.”
+The main danger I felt in Cairo was if my Uber driver was going to get into a car accident as he weaved in and out of traffic.
+Surprisingly, most people follow the traffic lights but the lane markers?
+Forget about it, they should save the paint and put it towards something else.

 Luxor and Aswan are totally fine